 I pinky promise not to spam your inbox with meaningless clutter!

-If you want to learn more about my availability to come speak to your group, you can hear a clip of me speaking.
+If you want to learn more about my availability to come speak to your group, contact me here.

 This post was first published in 2013.
 I have since revisited and refined it to make it hit the mark – right where we all need it.
 I pray it ministers to your marriage today.